Valley Hill Market

 How long do homes stay on the market in Valley Hill?

-Homes in Valley Hill currently spend an average of 40 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Valley Hill currently spend an average of 24 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 How do I finance a investment property in Valley Hill?